COMPETITION REGULATIONS

 7.1.
 Deposits and payments are to be made to the South Pine Touch treasurer.
 Committee members are not normally able to accept payments unless special arrangements have been made by the competition president.

 7.2.
 Team captains/managers and individuals are to ensure that deposits and payments are made by the due dates specified by competition committee.
 If payments are not made by the due dates those teams may be prevented from participating any further in the competition until such payments are made.
-Deposits are required before taking the field in round 1 and full balances are required by round 4, or as stipulated by competition committee at the pre-competition meeting.
+Deposits are required before taking the field in round 1, regardless of whether a team has a bye or not, and full balances are required by round 4, or as stipulated by the competition committee if a pre-competition meeting is held.

 7.3.
 If a team withdraws prior to the commencement of a competition a full refund of payments received will be made.
 If a team withdraws after the commencement of a competition but before round 4 is played it will be entitled to a proportionate refund less the competition deposit.
 Withdrawals after round 4 in a competition may attract a refund at the discretion of the competition committee.